keylime/keylime/docs/installation.rst

 --------------------

 The verifier, registrar and tenant can also be deployed using Docker images.
-Keylime's offical images can be found `here <https://github.com/orgs/keylime/packages>`_.
+Keylime's official images can be found `here <https://quay.io/organization/keylime>`_.
 Those are automatically generated for every commit and release.

 For building those images locally see